adlnet-archive/qr_bottle_demo/README.md

 Five questions are chosen randomly each time to be displayed.
 If the user misses three or more questions, they fail the quiz; and all results are written to the LRS.

 If you want to change the endpoint the QR codes point to when scanning them, change the INFO_DOMAIN constant at the top of the qrdemo.py file.
+So goes for the LRS endpoint.
+If you want to change it, just edit the LRS_STATEMENT_ENDPOINT constant at the top of the qrdemo.py file.